Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:prelim} we introduce the notational and technical tools needed for the paper.
-The first part of Section~\ref{sec:prelim} follows the ideas of \cite{AFW10} in introducing general Hilbert complexes, the de Rham complex, and properties of specific mappings between the complexes.
-We then give a brief overview of a standard adaptive finite element algorithm.
-In Section~\ref{sec:quasi} we follow the ideas in~\cite{CHX} and develop a quasi-orthogonality result.
-In Section~\ref{sec:stab}, we prove discrete stability (which was needed for proving quasi-orthogonality in Section~\ref{sec:quasi}), and also establish a continuous stability result, which will be needed for deriving an upper bound on the error.
-In Section~\ref{sec:bounds} we begin by introducing an error indicator and then derive bounds and a type of continuity result for this indicator.
-An adaptive algorithm is then presented in Section~\ref{sec:conv}, and we then combine the results from the previous sections to prove both convergence and optimality.
-Finally, we draw some conclusions in~\ref{sec:conc}.
+In Section~\ref{sec:prelim} we introduce the notational and technical tools in FEEC needed for the paper.
+In Section~\ref{sec:estimator} we present an error indicator with global reliability and local efficiency.
+In Section~\ref{sec:quasiortho}, we construct the quasi-orthogonality result.
+The adaptive algorithm \textsf{AMFEM} is then presented in Section~\ref{sec:conv}, and we prove both convergence and optimality.